 Ludlam, P. R., 1988.
 A chromatographic investigation into the reactions of urea and formaldehyde.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Dorset Institute of Higher Education.

 Full text available as: